tfry-git/EmbAJAX/README.md

 For now the installation routine is:
 - Download a ZIP of the current development version: https://github.com/tfry-git/ArduJAX/archive/master.zip
 - In your Arduino-IDE, select Sketch->Include Library->Add .ZIP Library, then select the downloaded .zip for installation
-- You may need to restart your IDE for the library an its examples to show up
+- You may need to restart your IDE for the library and its examples to show up

 ## Further readings